 Cf. on this and the following: Daniel Gentsch, Alain Horat, Principles of Calculation of the GloBE Tax Rate (A Swiss view on the calculation principles), in: Expert Focus 2022, pp. 132 ff.

-What are the "safe haven" interest rates for Swiss companies for 2023 and what factors are decisive...
+What are the tax-approved interest rates for intra-group financing for the year 2024 and what...

 Opt-in for our regular updates, news, views, insights and more.